aslakjohansen/student-projects/db/optical_communication.md

 ## Introduction

+**Note:** This is kindof a toy project.
+I haven't found a generally relevant practical application.
+In areas where you are not allowed to put up wireless connections and you don't have an ethernet cable it would provide some value.

 ## Problem

 How efficient can we make communication using a screen as transmitter and a webcamera as a receiver?